Internal Controls

 Control Environment

 The control environment includes management's attitudes that are then reflected in the employees' attitudes.
 Management's attitudes should support ethical values and good business practices.
-A manager should promote compliance with University policies and procedures through his or her actions as well as through unit policies and procedures.
-He or she should ensure that employees also support ethical values and have the technical competence for the position.
-Policies and procedures should be written, provided to all staff and expectations for compliance communicated to staff.
+A manager should promote compliance with university policies and procedures through their actions as well as through unit policies and procedures.
+They should ensure employees support ethical values and have the technical competence for the position.
+Policies and procedures should be written and expectations for compliance communicated to staff.
 There should be no tolerance for fraud or conflicts of interest.
 Disciplinary action should be consistently applied to all employees.
-Managers must support compliance with University policies and procedures, if they expect employees to comply with University policies and procedures.
+Managers must support compliance with university policies and procedures, if they expect employees to comply with university policies and procedures.

 Risk Assessment

 Managers should identify and analyze the relevant risks to the achievement of unit goals and objectives.
-He or she should determine what can go wrong, what areas have the most risk, what assets are at risk and who is in a position of risk.
+They should determine what can go wrong, what areas have the most risk, what assets are at risk and who is in a position of risk.
 Uncontrolled risks may result in insufficient resources to achieve established goals through loss, misuse or mismanagement of resources.

 Information and Communication